vipul-zambare006/IOT-WildlifeResearch/README.md

-# Wild life research POC using IOT(Internet of things):
+# Wildlife research POC using IOT(Internet of things):

 ## Objective: